atet/unity/README.md

    * **Depending on your internet and computer speeds, downloading and installing Unity will take a while (20+ minutes)**
    * You must sign up for a free account with Unity (<a href="https://id.unity.com" target="_blank">https://id.unity.com</a>).
    * Download and install Unity Hub from: <a href="https://store.unity.com/download-nuo" target="_blank">https://store.unity.com/download-nuo</a>
-   * Open Unity Hub and and sign into you Unity account.
+   * Open Unity Hub and sign into you Unity account.

    [![.img/step01b.png](.img/step01b.png)](#nolink)